Skip to content

 Feature Individual Benefits Shared Spousal Benefits

-Coverage Pool Each spouse has separate benefits Combined pool both can access
+Coverage Pool Each spouse has separate benefits Combined/linked pool both can access (per rider rules)

-Risk of Running Out Yes – if one spouse needs care longer than their term Reduced – can tap into partner’s unused benefits
+Risk of Running Out Higher if one spouse needs care longer than expected Reduced—can tap into unused shared benefits

-Discounts May not qualify if only one spouse applies 10%–30% partner discounts available
+Discounts May not apply if only one spouse applies Often available when both spouses apply (varies)

 Best Fit Singles or individuals without a partner Married couples or domestic partners